ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q114.
 You have a simple Terraform configuration containing one virtual machine (VM) in a cloud provider.
 You run terraform apply and the VM is created successfully.

-- [ ] A. What will happen if you terraform apply again immediately afterwards without changing any Terraform code?
+What will happen if you terraform apply again immediately afterwards without changing any Terraform code?

-- [ ] B. Terraform will terminate and recreate the VM.
+- [ ] A. Terraform will terminate and recreate the VM.
-- [ ] C. Terraform will create another duplicate VM.
+- [ ] B. Terraform will create another duplicate VM.
-- [x] D. Terraform will apply the VM to the state file.
+- [x] C. Terraform will apply the VM to the state file.
-- [ ] E. Nothing.
+- [ ] D. Nothing.

 >